 Having travelled the world since 1995, Dr Gunther von Hagen’s exhibition now has a permanent home in London.
 Discover the mysteries that lie beneath the skin and learn how the human body works.
 All anatomical specimens in the exhibition are real and have been preserved using a technique called ‘plastination’, enabling visitors to see intricate details inside the body and shows the impact of daily lifestyle choices have on our bodies.
 An educational and thought-provoking museum experience for the whole family.
 BOOK NOW.

 Royal Observatory, Greenwich, London

 There’s loads to see and do for kids aged 3 and over.
 See the Meridian line which represents Longitude 0º.
 Stand with one side on the Eastern Hemisphere and one of the Western Hemisphere!
 The Royal Observatory is also the only observatory in London and is home the UK’s largest refracting telescope, the Harrison timekeepers and Greenwich Mean Time!
-BOOK NOW.
+Find out more here.